FileFighter/ClientSetup/README.md

 Advantages are security and the possibility to easily shutdown and update the services.
 See more under [Usage](#Usage).

 #### Docker
-First check whether you have docker already installed.
+First check whether you have Docker already installed.
 To do that run:
 ```shell script
 docker -v